efinite/utile.visuals/README.md

 - `geom_stepconfint()`: Produces a step function confidence interval for survival curves.
 Essentially the `ggplot2::geom_step()` for confidence intervals which ggplot2 elects not to provide.

 ### > theme_
-- `theme_white()`: A ggplot2 theme which removes most background elements and makes all text/lines white.
-- `theme_black()`: A ggplot2 theme which removes most background elements and makes all text/lines black.
+- `theme_basic()`: A ggplot2 theme for plots which removes most background elements.
-- `theme_risk_white()`: Minimalist ggplot2 theme which removes most background elements and makes all text/lines white.
-- `theme_risk_black()`: Minimalist ggplot2 theme which removes most background elements and makes all text/lines black.
+- `theme_risk()`: Minimalist ggplot2 theme for risk tables which removes most background elements.

 ### > append_
 - `append_table()`: Aligns axes and combines a ggplot2 plot and table into a single plot.
 Can handle legends.